Anti-Harassment Frequently Asked Questions

 Can I have a copy of the report?
 What were the findings?

-Due to personnel privacy, the Civil Program is unable to share any information surrounding potential corrective actions, determinations, or findings.
-Because Civil’s role is to review the allegations on behalf of NIH, findings are only released to the appropriate management officials and the Employee and Labor Relations Branch for next steps.
+Because Civil’s role is to review the allegations on behalf of NIH, findings are only released to the management officials with the delegated authority to address the matter.
 Any further communication on the case will come directly from them.
-In order to protect the privacy of all those directly involved, Civil does not release their findings to anyone else.
-However, should the findings result in disciplinary action, employees will have the opportunity to respond and receive due process at that time.
+To protect the privacy of all those directly involved, Civil does not release their findings to anyone else.
+Should the findings result in disciplinary action for an employee, they will have the opportunity to respond and receive due process at that time.

 How can I trust that Civil is objective and not advocating for one side or another?